IBM/terraform-guardium-datastore-audit/examples/onprem-cassandra/README.md

 # On-Premises Apache Cassandra Example

-This example demonstrates how to configure on-premises Apache Cassandra audit logging with IBM Guardium Data Protection using Filebeat.
+This example demonstrates how to configure on-premises Apache Cassandra audit log forwarding with IBM Guardium Data Protection using Filebeat.
+This example configures Filebeat only; you must enable Cassandra audit logging separately before running Terraform.

 ## Overview

 This example sets up:
-- Filebeat configuration on the Cassandra server to collect audit logs
+- Filebeat configuration on the Cassandra server to collect Cassandra audit logs
 - Guardium Universal Connector to receive Cassandra audit logs via Logstash
 - Automatic forwarding of audit logs from Cassandra to Guardium
+- Explicit prerequisite configuration to enable Cassandra audit logging before Terraform runs

 ## Prerequisites

-1. **On-premises Cassandra Instance**: Apache Cassandra server with audit logging enabled
+1. **On-premises Cassandra Instance**: Apache Cassandra server
+2. **Cassandra Audit Logging Enabled**: Audit logging must be enabled before running this example
-2. **Filebeat Installed**: Filebeat must be installed on the Cassandra server
+3. **Filebeat Installed**: Filebeat must be installed on the Cassandra server
-3. **SSH Access**: SSH access to the Cassandra server
+4. **SSH Access**: SSH access to the Cassandra server
-4. **Guardium Data Protection**: Version 12.2.1 or above
+5. **Guardium Data Protection**: Version 12.2.1 or above
-5. **Network Connectivity**: Cassandra server must be able to send logs to Guardium Logstash
+6. **Network Connectivity**: Cassandra server must be able to send logs to Guardium Logstash
-6. **Guardium Credentials**: OAuth client credentials and Web UI credentials
+7. **Guardium Credentials**: OAuth client credentials and Web UI credentials

 ## Cassandra Audit Configuration

+This example enables Filebeat log collection only.
+It does **not** enable Cassandra audit logging for you.
+Before using this example, explicitly enable Cassandra audit logging on the Cassandra server.

-Before using this module, ensure Cassandra audit logging is enabled in `cassandra.yaml`:
+### Steps to enable Cassandra audit logging

+1. Edit `/etc/cassandra/conf/cassandra.yaml`.
+2. In `audit_logging_options`, change `enabled: false` to `enabled: true`.
+3. Set the logger class to `FileAuditLogger`.
+4. Edit `/etc/cassandra/conf/logback.xml`.
+5. Uncomment the `AUDIT` appender and `org.apache.cassandra.audit` logger configuration shown below.
+6. Save the files.
+7. Restart the Cassandra service.

+#### Example `cassandra.yaml` configuration

 ```yaml
 audit_logging_options: